happyhil/stock-trend-comparison/README.md

 ## Usage

 To run a comparison on two financial products, use the command `run-stock-comparator <base.symb> <comp.symb>`.
-For example, to compare the AEX index to the HSI index, run:
+For example, to compare the AEX index to the HSI index, enter the following command:
 ```bash
 $ run-stock-comparator AEX.INDX HSI.INDX
 ```